tjmahr/dissertation/docs/04-hypotheses.md

 Research hypotheses
 ========================================================================

-In this section, I outline the main hypotheses I plan to study for each specific aim.
+In this section, I outline the main hypotheses I plan to examine for each study.
 This section is intended to preregister the main analyses for this project.

-Specific Aim 1 (Familiar Word Recognition and Lexical Competition)
+Study 1: Familiar word recognition and lexical competition {-}
 ------------------------------------------------------------------------

   - Children’s accuracy and efficiency of recognizing words will improve